Calogero Mannino

 He was accused to have been involved with the State-Mafia Pact as an active part in negotiating the end of the early 1990s massacres in return for detention measures attenuation to mafia members.
-In 2015 the first verdict was an acquittal.
-In 2017 the prosecuting authority gave impulse to the process in second grade.
+In 2015, the first verdict was an acquittal.
+In 2017, the prosecuting authority gave impulse to the process in second grade.

 Biography

-Calogero Mannino, also known as "Lillo", originally from Sciacca, moved from a young age to Palermo to support his university studies.
+Calogero Mannino, also known as "Lillo", originally from Sciacca, was born in Asmara and moved from a young age to Palermo to support his university studies.
 He enrolled in the Faculty of Law of Palermo and graduated 1961.
 Subsequently he continued his studies also graduating in Political Science.

-Member of the Christian Democracy, in 1971 he was elected deputy to the Sicilian Regional Assembly and, in July of the same year, he became regional Assessor of finance, remaining in office until February 1976.
+Member of the Christian Democracy, in 1971 he was elected deputy to the Sicilian Regional Assembly and, in July of the same year, he became regional assessor of finance, remaining in office until February 1976.

-In 1976 he was elected national Deputythe in the western Sicily constituency, and was re-elected also in 1979, 1983, 1987 and 1992.
-In 1979 he was elected Vice President of the Christian Democratic Parliamentary Group in the Chamber of Deputies.
-In July 1980 he was appointed Undersecretary of the treasury in the Forlani Cabinet.
-That year he was appointed Commissioner of the Sicilian DC by Ciriaco De Mita.
+In 1976 he was elected national deputy in the western Sicily constituency, and was re-elected also in 1979, 1983, 1987 and 1992.
+In 1979 he was elected vice president of the Christian Democratic Parliamentary Group in the Chamber of Deputies.
+In July 1980 he was appointed undersecretary of the treasury in the Forlani Cabinet.
+That year he was appointed commissioner of the Sicilian DC by Ciriaco De Mita.

-Mannino served as Minister several times: in July 1981 he was appointed Minister of the merchant navy in the Spadolini I Cabinet; in December 1982 he became Minister of Agriculture and Forestry in the Fanfani V Cabinet, remaining in office until July 1983.
-In 1987 he served as Minister of Transport in the Goria Cabinet; in March 1988, he was appointed Minister for agriculture in the De Mita Cabinet and subsequently confirmed in the Andreotti VI Cabinet, but in July 1990, together with Sergio Mattarella and other fellow ministers, resigned for dissent in with respect to the "Mammì Law" on television broadcasting.
-However, he returned to the government, together with Martinazzoli and Misasi, who also resigned, in February 1991, in the Andreotti VI Cabinet, in which was appointed Minister for extraordinary interventions in the South.
+Mannino served as minister several times: in July 1981 he was appointed minister of the merchant navy in the Spadolini I Cabinet; in December 1982 he became minister of agriculture and forestry in the Fanfani V Cabinet, remaining in office until July 1983.
+In 1987 he served as minister of transport in the Goria Cabinet; in March 1988, he was appointed minister for agriculture in the De Mita Cabinet and subsequently confirmed in the Andreotti VI Cabinet, but in July 1990, together with Sergio Mattarella and other fellow ministers, resigned for dissent in with respect to the "Mammì Law" on television broadcasting.
+However, he returned to the government, together with Martinazzoli and Misasi, who also resigned, in February 1991, in the Andreotti VI Cabinet, in which was appointed minister for extraordinary interventions in the South.